Write down the following verbal statements in formal notation.

 1.: Valid.
 This can be seen by drawing the circles; formally, we would argue that

-a) we assume the premises hold, i.e.
+a) we assume the premises hold, i.e. (U\subseteq LC \land c\in U)

-b) because , for any
+b) because U\subseteq LC, x\in LC for any x\in U

-c) because and b), .
+c) because c\in U and b), c\in LC.

 Therefore, the premises imply the conclusion.